Bio

-I am a (currently) Tokyo-based founding product engineer and CTO with a background in web3 of more than a decade.
+I am a founding product engineer and CTO with a background in web3 of more than a decade.
 I most recently co-founded in 2021 Fluidity Labs, where I built Fluidity Money, a yield-bearing stablecoin, and Superposition, an Arbitrum Orbit chain including some of its applications.
 I enjoy working with small teams to solve problems within a complex technology domain.

 I was born and raised in Adelaide, South Australia and studied Corporate Finance before dropping out in my final semester at the University of Adelaide.